-Not complying can have a series of consequences such as fines and even jail time sometimes.
+Not complying can have a series of consequences such as fines and sometimes even jail time.

-- They don’t make sure that they compliant with data regulations
+- They don’t make sure they’re compliant with data regulations

 If you collect any kind of data in your company you need to make sure that you are compliant with the General Data Protection Regulation.

 - They don’t register the right business structure

 Another key legal document that sets the foundation of your company is how your business is registered and under which structure it is registered, this sets out how your business is going to operate in the future.

 If you want to incorporate your business it is important you do it as early as possible.